Florismart/Xamarin.ForinfinityAndBeyondView/README.md

 Configurations ended!
 Now open your storyboard or simple xibs and use our

 - HorizontalInfiniteAndBeyondView as UISCrollView horizontally
-- HorizontalInfiniteAndBeyondView as UISCrollView vertically
+- VerticalInfiniteAndBeyondView as UISCrollView vertically

 ...and set User Runtimes